PurityControl7/DCFNDU/03 default gateway redundancy.md

 *The main benefits of GLBP are the following:*

-- *The main benefits of GLBP are the following:*

 - *A single virtual IP address and multiple virtual MAC addresses are provided.*

 - *Traffic routes to a single gateway distributed across routers.*